Here are the signs that you’re falling into an EHR money pit.

-What has your OBGYN EHR software done for you lately, from a financial perspective?
-To answer this question, you’ll need to take a look at various aspects of your software — from where it’s housed to what it can do.
-However, if you have a system that’s inefficient or difficult to use, you probably already know your OBGYN EHR system isn’t holding up its end of the bargain.
+What has your urology EHR software done for you lately—from a financial perspective?
+To answer this question, you’ll need to take a look at various aspects of your software—from where it’s housed, to what it can do.
+However, if you have a system that’s inefficient, or difficult to use, you probably already know your urology EHR system isn’t holding up its end of the bargain.

 Here are a few signs that it may be time to take action:

-You’re Working With an on-Premise Server — Not a Cloud-Based OBGYN EHR
+You’re Working With an On-Premise Server – Not a Cloud-Based Urology EHR

-- Renting or buying hardware that will eventually require replacement
+- Renting or buying a physical server (that will eventually require replacement)

-- IT support and maintenance, either in-house or outsourced
+- IT support and maintenance (in-house or outsourced)

 - Risk management and redundancy planning